narkisr/learn-you-some-sec/Slides.md

 * Choose Wisely [Kaspersky Password Manager Vuln](https://www.schneier.com/blog/archives/2021/07/vulnerability-in-the-kaspersky-password-manager.html)
 * Recommended tools: BW and pass, pwgen, keepass (again prefer those that support some form of hardware 2FA).
 * Password manager, can be air gapped (most secure hardest to use) or online (prefer not as a browser plugin)
+* We are not [random](https://www.expunctis.com/2019/03/07/Not-so-random.html) as we would like to think

 ---